 See Related: Fun & Best Things to Do in Ramona, California

 Address: Sits near the end of Crescent Bay Dr, Laguna Beach, CA 92651

-Crescent Bay Point Park is teeming with abundant wildlife and beautiful 270-degree views of the coast, ocean, and Bird Rock.
+Crescent Bay Point Park is teeming with abundant wildlife and beautiful 270-degree coast views, ocean views, and Bird Rock.
 Many people bring their dogs here to enjoy the park.

-On top of the knoll is the park, which is grassy and well-shaded by old-growth trees, and nice walking paths.
+On top of the knoll is the park, which is grassy and well-shaded by old-growth trees and nice walking paths.
 Picnicking is a common practice here.
-You’ll also see public art throughout the park, which adds a nice touch of personality and splendor to the area.
+You’ll also see public art throughout the park, adding a nice personality and splendor to the area.

 5. Explore Beautiful Heisler Park

 Address: 375 Cliff Dr, Laguna Beach, CA 92651

 Heisler Park is a must-see place in Laguna.
 This park is stunning, clean, well-maintained, and filled with seemingly endless experiences.
 The grounds contain tropical plants, flowers, trees, and other colorful foliage.
 Bird of paradise blooms, palm trees, aloe plants, and fragrant roses are healthy and abundant here.

 There are plenty of benches, picnic tables, tidy trash cans, clean restrooms, curvy wooden boardwalks, pathways, and whimsical metal sculptures to enjoy.
 There is an especially beautiful pavilion that is perfect for watching the coast.
 Walking down to the beach, you’ll find many tidal pools and glimpses of marine life, such as dolphins, seals, and sea lions.